Timetable and details have been impacted by COVID-19. Internships will be remote, and timelines will be conveyed

 - Log into Sakai and sign-up for a phone consultation about possible internship placements with Amy DeHart, Stephanie Rolph, or Fran Elrod.

 February 6 – March 16:

 By April 1:

 - Student receives email notification of internship match.
 Supervisor contact information will be provided in that email.

 - Student should immediately contact the supervisor to set up a phone interview.
 Many supervisors are very busy and some can be hard to reach.
 The student is responsible for connecting with the agency supervisor for a matching conversation or date set within a week of email receipt.

 - Student and supervisor notify SHECP that the match is confirmed, or indicate it’s not a match and a new matching process begins.

-- In conversation with the agency supervisor, the student submits a draft Community Learning Agreement (CLA) and sends it to school internship director and Amy DeHart at SHECP.
+- In conversation with the agency supervisor, the student submits a signed Community Learning Agreement (CLA) and sends it to school internship director and Amy DeHart at SHECP.
 Here is a guidance document to read before beginning the CLA.

 By May 24: